 - Step 1 Disassemble the pivot kit, if not already disassembled. - Step 2 Use the mounting bracket's wall-plate end as a template to mark four screw hole locations on the mounting surface.
-See Figure 30: Pivoting Wall Mounting Bracket, on page 34 for the mounting bracket screw hole locations (screw holes of maximum 6 mm).
-See Figure 31: Pivoting Wall Mounting Bracket Dimensions, on page 35 for the dimensions of the pivoting mounting bracket. - Step 3 Use four screws and, if required, wall anchors to attach the mounting bracket's wall-plate end to the mounting surface.
-These screws and anchors are to be sourced independently. - Note You can use an exterior-grade plywood backboard to mount the AP to stucco, cement, or drywall. - Note The mounting wall, attaching screws, and wall anchors must support a 50-lb (22.7 kg) static weight. - Step 4 Align the AP-plate end of the bracket with the screw holes in the AP's back. - Fasten the bracket plate to the AP by using four M6 x12 mm bolts and a 10-mm box or socket wrench.
-Tighten the bolts to 40 lbf-in (4.5 Nm) of torque.
+See Figure 58: Pivoting Wall Mounting Bracket, on page 47 for the mounting bracket screw hole locations (screw holes of maximum 6 mm).
+See Figure 59: Pivoting Wall Mounting Bracket Dimensions, on page 48 for the dimensions of the pivoting mounting bracket. - Step 3 Use four screws and, if required, wall anchors to attach the mounting bracket's wall-plate end to the mounting surface.
+These screws and anchors are to be sourced independently.

+- You can use an exterior-grade plywood backboard to mount the AP to stucco, cement, or drywall. - The mounting surface, attaching screws, and wall anchors must support a 50-lb (22.7 kg) static weight.
+It is important to use proper anchoring for the mount surface to support the static load. - Step 4 Align the AP-plate end of the bracket with the screw holes in the AP's back.

-Step 6 Using the 90 mm M8 long screw and the hardware supplied with the pivoting bracket, bolt the AP and bracket plate to the wall plate mounted on the wall.
-See Figure 30: Pivoting Wall Mounting Bracket, on page 34 for this assembly.
+- Step 5 Fasten the bracket plate to the AP by using four M6 x12 mm bolts and a 10-mm box or socket wrench.
+Tighten the bolts to 40 lbf-in (4.5 Nm) of torque. - Step 6 Using the 90 mm M8 long screw and the hardware supplied with the pivoting bracket, bolt the AP and bracket plate to the wall plate mounted on the wall.
+See Figure 58: Pivoting Wall Mounting Bracket, on page 47 for this assembly.
 Do not fully tighten the assembly.